Summary and Background Information

 - Proven time management skills

-- You will be required to attend our weekly video conferences (Thursday 6.30PM EDST).
+- Regular attendance to weekly video conferences (Thursday 6.30PM EDST).

 Support and Supervision